The breath

 I know where my current indecision comes from.
 It’s a complex story and perhaps one for another day, but my life this year has been turned on its head.
 Today is a forced day off – a ‘mental health day’ in the modern vernacular.
 Yet my phone keeps beeping, the messages I fear continue to arrive, but I am learning to ignore them.
 Some phone calls I need to take, but others I do not.
 I know I can let them go.
 And I do.

 My greatest mistake today was surfing Manly – once again, spoiled for choice on Sydney’s Northern Beaches.
-I needed a beach where you can drive to the sand, where fewer people live and fewer people surf.
+I needed a beach where I could drive to the sand, where fewer people live and fewer people surf.
 I needed a place of solitude, a place to be alone where I could feel the ocean around me.
 I needed a place where I could leisurely park my car and watch the ocean calmly and in peace; to make a good decision and paddle towards the rising sun and sit nestled under the lee of a cliff.
 I needed to be part of the world around me, and I needed to breathe.

 The desire to surf my single fin told me that.
 It’s my brain’s way of telling me to seek simplicity and return to fundamentals.
 That’s why single fins are so great; but they are also less forgiving than thrusters, and you don’t get the initial burst of speed that you do with a quad.
 A single fin to me equals time.
 You don’t surf a single fin in anger, or in frustration.
 You don’t surf a single fin in an unbearably crowded line-up at high tide with shot banks.
 But something had made me put it in the car this morning; and something had made me run back and get it.